-At Gagen MacDonald, our expertise lies in navigating the human struggle of change.
+At Gagen MacDonald, we confront the human struggle of change.

 We're a strategy execution partner whose vision is to transform the companies that transform the world.
 We bring rigor, intellect and a deep sense of humanity to our work and we act with integrity, humility and kindness in everything we do.
 We're inspired by courage, passion and a sense of fun.
 We sit beside you, not across from you.
 We ask hard questions, turn over rocks, clear debris and help you envision the company you want-and need-to become.